cdepillabout/evil-nix/README.md

     If you have a friend run the same command on their computer, they will get a different output (like `42`).

-    However, if you build it again on your machine, since all the build outputs are already in the Nix store, you will get the same output as previously:
+    However, if you build it again on your own machine, since all the build outputs are already in the Nix store, you will get the same output as previously:

     ```console